-This course utilizes combination of 4th generation software development packages and standardized application design methods and processes to develop a large scale Database Management solution.
-Using database programming techniques, students will create projects that will be immediately applicable to the College, a local business, or other organization.
-Prerequisites: Completion of six (6) Computer Science

-(CPS) courses, including CPS 210 Database Basics, and junior standing.
+This course utilizes combination of 4th generation software development packages and standardized application design methods and processes to develop a large scale database management solution.
+Using database programming techniques, students will create projects that will be immediately applicable to the college, a local business, or other organization.
+Prerequisites: Completion of three (3) Computer Science (CPS) courses, including CPS 210 Database Basics, or consent.
 Offered fall.